westbaykayak/westbaykayak.github.io/policies/constitution.md

  <li>Receive the annual report of the Committee from the Secretary.</li>

- <li>Elect the Officers of the Club i.e. President; Chairperson; Secretary; Treasurer and other General Committee Members.</li>
+ <li>Elect the Officers of the Club and other General Committee Members.</li>

  <li>Review subscription rates and agree them for the forthcoming year.</li>